parneet-2123/Friend_Next_Door/README.md

 - Navigate to FRIEND-NEXT-DOOR ` cd FRIEND-NEXT-DOOR `
 - Install required dependencies ` npm i `
 - Use ` npm run start ` to start the app.
 The app will launch on ` http://localhost:3000 `
-- Now the FriendNextDoor app is Running.
+- Now the Ai Therapist app is Running.

-### We have hosted the FriendNextDoor App on Vercel [https://friendnextdoor.vercel.app/](https://friendnextdoor.vercel.app/)
+### We have hosted the Ai Therapist App on Vercel [https://Ai Therapist.vercel.app/](https://Ai Therapist.vercel.app/)